MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exnotifycallback.md

 For more information about callback objects, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540718">Callback Objects</a>.

-Callers of this routine must be running at IRQL &lt;= DISPATCH_LEVEL.
+Callers of this routine must be running at IRQL <= DISPATCH_LEVEL.
 The system calls all registered callback routines at the caller's IRQL.